-Traditional acupuncture is a branch of TCM (traditional Chinese medicine) - a tried and tested healthcare system that has been practised for thousands of years in China and the Far East.
+Traditional acupuncture is a branch of TCM (traditional Chinese medicine) - a tried and tested healthcare system that has been practised for over 5000 thousand years in China and the Far East.
 It has been developed, tested, researched and refined over centuries to give us a complex and detailed understanding of the body's energetic balance.The first known book of Chinese Medicine, the Classic of Internal Medicine of the Yellow Emperor, dates back to between the first century BC and the first century AD.
 All styles of acupuncture currently practised around the world trace their roots back to this text.

 There are two distinct versions of Acupuncture, Eastern and Western.

 Western acupuncture follows from a medical diagnosis.
 It involves stimulating nerves under the skin and in the muscles of the body.
 This results in the body producing natural substances, such as pain-relieving endorphins.
 It's these naturally released substances that are responsible for the beneficial effects experienced with acupuncture.
 A course of acupuncture usually creates longer lasting pain relief than when a single treatment is used.